Globus is a simple, reliable, and fast way to access and move your research data between systems.

 The official UVA managed collections are:

-uva#main-DTN- generally available; maps to Rivanna home directories, scratch, etc.
+UVA Standard Security Storage - generally available; maps to Rivanna home directories, scratch, Research Standard & Research Project storage.

-uva#ivy-DTN- available to Ivy secure platform users, for moving files into secure storage. ** See special instructions for using the Ivy collection** here
+uva#ivy-DTN - available to Ivy secure platform users, for moving files into Ivy Central Storage.

-You can transfer files to or from your personal endpoint to a managed endpoint, one run either by UVA or by another institution.
-You can transfer files between two managed endpoints.
-You cannot transfer files from one personal endpoint to another personal endpoint.
-If you wish to do this, contact Research Computing to convert at least one personal endpoint to a Globus Plus endpoint.
+You can transfer files to or from your personal collection to a managed collection, one run either by UVA or by another institution.
+You can transfer files between two managed collections.
+You cannot transfer files from one personal collection to another personal collection.
+If you wish to do this, contact Research Computing to convert at least one personal collection to a Globus Plus collection.

 To transfer a file:

-- select a file or folder from your “source” pane, then
+Select a file or folder from your “source” pane.

 After you initiate a transfer, it will be assigned a